 Hailed as a “true artist” (Opera News), Soprano Raquel González from Lawrence, Kansas recently completed three seasons as a Domingo-Cafritz Young Artist at Washington National Opera, where she appeared as Cio Cio San (Madama Butterfly), Contessa Almaviva (Le nozze di Figaro), Donna Anna (Don Giovanni), Micaëla (Carmen), and Mimì (La bohème).
-During the 2016-17 season she also sang Tatyana in Syracuse Opera’s Eugene Onegin, Beethoven’s Missa Solemnis with the Los Angeles Master Chorale, and Beethoven’s 9th Symphony with the Lansing Symphony Orchestra.
+She is a 2019 Sphinx Organization Medal of Excellence Awardee.

-In the 2017-18 season Ms. González makes her debut with Lyric Opera of Kansas City as Tatyana in a new production of Eugene Onegin, then performs with the National Symphony Orchestra in Bernstein’s Songfest.
-She sings Verdi’s Requiem with the West Virginia Symphony Orchestra before appearing in Washington National Opera’s The Little Prince.
-She returns to Syracuse Opera as Violetta (La traviata) and sings her first Iolanta at Queen City Opera in Cincinnati.
+In the 2017-18 season Ms. González made her hometown debut with Lyric Opera of Kansas City as Tatyana in a new production of Eugene Onegin, then performed with the National Symphony Orchestra in Bernstein’s Songfest Orchestra before appearing in Washington National Opera’s The Little Prince.
+She sang her first Verdi’s Requiems with the West Virginia Symphony and Syracuse Symphoria.
+She returned to Syracuse Opera as Violetta and sang her first Iolanta at Queen City Opera in Cincinnati.
+She also sang Micaëla with the Washington Chorus at the Kennedy Center.

 Ms. González first sang at The Glimmerglass Festival as First Lady in The Magic Flute then returned as a guest artist in 2016 as a Mimì which was acclaimed as “remarkable”.
 While a young artist at WNO she also sang The Sandman in Hansel and Gretel and covered Blanche de la Force in Dialogues of the Carmelites.
 She made her role debut as Desdemona (Otello) with the Boston Youth Symphony Orchestra in 2015.